-Broadly speaking, I am interesting in how writing is used by people to accomplish tasks.
+I am interesting in how writing is used by people to accomplish tasks.
 More specifically, I spend time thinking, writing, and reading about people who bodily deliver writing, such as preachers, comedians, military personnel, and student-athletes.
-These people engage with a wide-variety of texts to accomplish work with and for their communities, and, I believe, by looking at these group, writing teachers and researchers can gain a stronger sense of what writing is and what it does.
+These people engage with a wide-variety of texts to accomplish work with and for their communities, and, I believe, by looking at these groups, writing teacher-researchers gain a stronger sense of what writing is and what it does.

-Thus far, my largest focus has been on college sports, specifically student-athletes who play football and men’s basketball.
+I’ve spent a decade working with student-athlete writers, most commonly football and men’s basketball players.
 Looking at scripted plays used in these two sports are evidence of writing, I have studied how student-athletes learn and them enact scripted plays.

 Beyond college sports, I extend my thinking about the body’s role in composing to other areas of inquiry.
 I co-authored a piece with the performance artist, Lindsey Allgood, where we connected at the University of Oklahoma Writing Center.
 Our piece, “The Woven Body,” appeared in a special issue of Across the Disciplines: A Journal of Language, Learning, and Academic Writing.

 With Duane Roen and Trish Portanova, I co-edited the open-access collection Contemporary Perspectives on Cognition and Writing (WAC Clearinghouse / University Press of Colorado, 2018)